gdi3d/beautiful-jekyll/_posts/2020-03-22-quit-virtualenv-and-use-docker.md

 When you launch a container, just like a VM, you can choose what OS you want and you can pre-install software on it or use a public image already created by others.

-The good part is that you can spin up a container, do your tests, run your code and then turn it off and forget about it and you don't need to install any dependencies on your OS for your code.
+The good part is that you can spin up a container, do your tests, run your code and then turn it off and forget about it, and you don't need to install any dependencies on your OS for your code.

 There's a lot of benefits of using containers on a production environment, but I'm not going to get into that in this post.
-If you want to know more about that make sure you read about
+If you want to know more about it:

 - Kubernetes
   [https://kubernetes.io/](https://kubernetes.io/)
   [https://www.tutorialspoint.com/kubernetes/index.htm](https://www.tutorialspoint.com/kubernetes/index.htm)